jsm28/matholymp-py/docs/online-registration.rst

 in a language not currently listed in the system, add that language (:guilabel:`Add Language`).

+Countries can be added in bulk, including creating registration system accounts and sending details of them by email to specified contacts, by uploading a CSV file (:guilabel:`Bulk register countries`).
+Otherwise, countries can be added individually.

 Create the country (:guilabel:`Add Country`), including uploading a (PNG) flag image (if a flag is available from a previous year in the static site, and ``matholymp_static_site_directory`` in